petl/ArduinoCore-avr/README.md

 # Petl Arduino AVR Core

-This is a fork of the MattairTech repo (https://github.com/mattairtech/ArduinoCore-avr) whoich has been stale for a while.
+This is a fork of the MattairTech repo (https://github.com/mattairtech/ArduinoCore-avr) which has been stale since 2015.
-It tries to get all the info together as the original Site ( https://www.mattairtech.com/) is not available anymore.
+It tries to get all the info together as the original website (https://www.mattairtech.com/) is not available anymore.

+In the end this should be a reference on how to get the Arduino framework onto a ATmega32U4.

 ## Original Readme